sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Is there a difference between managing teammates in the API versus the Customer Portal?
 {% endanchor %}

-There is no inherent difference between creating or managing teammates via the API and the UI, wiht one exception.
+There is no inherent difference between creating or managing teammates via the API and the UI, with one exception.
 When you create a teammate with the API, you have more granular control over a teammate's permissions.

 This is due to the fact that the Teammates API makes use of [API Key permissions]({{root_url}}/Classroom/Basics/API/api_key_permissions.html), or scopes, when setting teammate permissions. **There is not a 1:1 relationship between the set of teammate permissions configurable via the UI and the set of API Key permissions.**